U.S. flag

 Search data, events, resources, and more

-The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
-The ACS covers a broad range of topics about social, economic, demographic, and housing characteristics of the U.S. population.
-Much of the ACS data provided on the Census Bureau's Web site are available separately by age group, race, Hispanic origin, and sex.
+The American Community Survey (ACS) is an ongoing survey that provides data every year—giving communities the current information they need to make important decisions.
+The ACS covers a broad range of topics about social, economic, housing, and demographic characteristics of the U.S. population.

-Detailed Tables, Subject Tables, Data Profiles, Comparison Profiles and Selected Population Profiles are available for the nation, all 50 states, the District of Columbia, Puerto Rico, every congressional district, every metropolitan area, and all counties and places with populations of 65,000 or more.
+Detailed Tables, Subject Tables, Data Profiles, Comparison Profiles and Selected Population Profiles are available for the nation, all 50 states, the District of Columbia, Puerto Rico, every congressional district, every metropolitan area, and all counties and places (i.e., towns or cities) with populations of 65,000 or more.

 • Detailed Tables contain the most detailed cross-tabulations published for areas 65k and more.
 The data are population counts.
 There are over 31,000 variables in this dataset.